 The following taxonomy namespaces are reserved and used internally to MISP.

 How are taxonomies integrated in MISP?

-MISP administrator have only to import (or even cherry pick) the namespace or predicates they want to use as tag.
+MISP administrators have only to import (or even cherry pick) the namespace or predicates they want to use as tags.

 Tags can be exported to other instances.

 Tags are also accessible via the MISP REST API.

 For more information, "Information Sharing and Taxonomies Practical Classification of Threat Indicators using MISP" presentation given to the last MISP training in Luxembourg.